Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 ### `Domain.HostedZoneId`

 - (`str`, Optional - kinda): The Route53 Hosted Zone ID for the domain of the domain name above.
 If not provided, it will be created.
 (Though you'll probably have to manually update the NS records in your registrar or something.
-I haven't tested this path yet.
-If you [buy a AWS Domain](https://aws.amazon.com/getting-started/hands-on/get-a-domain/), it'll come with a HostedZoneID anyways).
+I haven't tested this path yet).
+If you [buy a AWS Domain](https://aws.amazon.com/getting-started/hands-on/get-a-domain/), put it's HostedZoneId here.

    ```yaml
    Domain: